Blinue/Magpie/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://allcontributors.org/) protocol.
+This project follows the [all-contributors](https://allcontributors.org/) specification.
 Contributions of any kind are welcome!